bernardo-cruz/PM_app/README.md

 # Background

-My previous employer used used MS Excel for project controling :(
+My previous employer used MS Excel for controling of projects :(

 Each employee has a spreadsheet for each projects he/she could possibly work on.
 Each project iself, has a spreadsheet with a lot of information